mieweb/docs/content/functions/reports/osha-300a-form-log-overlay.md

 The *On Site Location* filter field (available in this report) respects the onsite injury/illness location selections on a case/incident (and any location hierarchy), just like the OSHA 300A Form log does on the Employer Organization chart.
 You would get the same counts and information here from this report, as you would doing the OSHA 300A chart tab Form Log method from the EO chart(s) that also respects the hierarchy of onsite location configuration.

-See other help documentation titled *Common Incident Search Report* for detailed information on each search criteria field.
+See other help documentation titled [*Common Case Search Report*](common-case-search-report.md)[ ](common-case-search-report.md)for detailed information on each search criteria field.